-17H.(1) Any designation made under section 17C(1) in relation to a European site may specify-
+17H.(1) Any designation made under section 17C(1) or section 17DA(1) in relation to a European site may specify-

-- (a) the flora, fauna, or geological or physiographical features by reason of which the land is of special interest, and - (b) any operations appearing to the Nature Conservancy Council to be likely to damage that flora or fauna or those features. - (2) The Minister may, for the purpose of securing compliance with the requirements of the Habitats Directive, at any time amend the designation with respect of any of the matters mentioned in sub-section (1) and shall notify those persons to whom he gave notification of the original designation of the amendment.
+- (a) the flora, fauna, or geological or physiographical features by reason of which the land is of special interest, and - (b) any operations appearing to the Nature Conservancy Council to be likely to damage that flora or fauna or those features. - (2) The Minister may, for the purpose of securing compliance with the requirements of the Habitats Directive and/or the Wild Birds Directive, at any time amend the designation with respect of any of the matters mentioned in sub-section (1) and shall notify those persons to whom he gave notification of the original designation of the amendment.